-Soprano Tamara Wilson is quickly gaining international recognition for her interpretations of Verdi, Mozart, Strauss and Wagner and is the 2016 recipient of the prestigious Richard Tucker Award.
+Soprano Tamara Wilson continues to garner international recognition for her interpretations of Verdi, Mozart, Strauss and Wagner and is the recipient of the prestigious Richard Tucker Award.
 Other recent honors include an Olivier Award nomination and Grand Prize in the annual Francisco Viñas Competition held at the Gran Teatre del Liceu in Barcelona, Spain.
-Ms. Wilson’s 2019-2020 season includes returns to the Canadian Opera Company, Deutsche Oper Berlin, Oper Frankfurt and a debut with The Santa Fe Opera.
-In concert, she will sing Beethoven's Symphony No. 9 in a special Christmas performance and television broadcast with the Royal Concertgebouw Orchestra conducted by Franz Welser-Möst and at Tanglewood with Christoph von Dohnanyi and debut the role of Isolde with the Atlanta Symphony Orchestra conducted by Robert Spano.

-Tamara Wilson opened the the 2017/18 season as the title role in Aida at the Washington National Opera in a production by Francesca Zambello.
+Tamara Wilson opened the 2017/18 season as Aida at the Washington National Opera in a production by Francesca Zambello.
 She then returned to her home company of Houston Grand Opera for her role debut as Chrysothemis in Elektra.
 She also made her New York Philharmonic debut in Bernstein’s Kaddish Symphony (Symphony No. 3) with Leonard Slatkin in celebration of Bernstein's Centennial.

-Ms. Wilson made her acclaimed Metropolitan Opera debut in Aida and London debut in Calixto Bieto’s new production of La forza del destino at the English National Opera, for which she received an Olivier Award nomination.
-She also inaugurated the new opera house in Kyoto, Japan with Seiji Ozawa as Rosalinde in Die Fledermaus.
+Ms. Wilson made her acclaimed debut at The Metropolitan Opera in Aida and her London debut in Calixto Bieto’s new production of La forza del destino at the English National Opera, for which she received an Olivier Award nomination.
+She also inaugurated the new opera house in Kyoto, Japan with Seiji Ozawa in Die Fledermaus.
 She was heard at Oper Frankfurt for her first performances as the Empress in Die Frau ohne Schatten conducted by Sebastian Weigle and subsequently released by Oehms Classics.
-She recently debuted at the Bayerische Staatsoper and Opernhaus Zürich conducted by Fabio Luisi, both as Elisabetta di Valois in Don Carlo.
-She debuted at the Deutsche Oper Berlin as Amelia in Un ballo in maschera, triumphed in Act 3 of Die Walküre as Brünnhilde with Mark Wiggleworth and the BBC National Orchestra of Wales at Royal Albert Hall, and debuted with the Concertgebouw Orchestra conducted by Valery Gergiev in Act 3 of Die Walküre as Sieglinde.
+She recently debuted at the Bayerische Staatsoper and Opernhaus Zürich conducted by Fabio Luisi, in Don Carlo.
+She debuted at the Deutsche Oper Berlin in Un ballo in maschera, triumphed in Act 3 of Die Walküre as Brünnhilde with Mark Wiggleworth and the BBC National Orchestra of Wales at Royal Albert Hall, and debuted with the Concertgebouw Orchestra conducted by Valery Gergiev in Act 3 of Die Walküre as Sieglinde.